 4. Communication Is Key

 When vendors are waiting to hear back about a potential deal or feedback from a client, there is no such thing as too much communication.
 Projects can last for weeks or months.
 I find it helpful to set up a schedule for regular updates.
-If you set the example of keeping your partner in the loop, you gain the advantage of thempossibly doing the same.
+If you set the example of keeping your partner in the loop, you gain the advantage of them possibly doing the same.
 Be courteous, update vendors if anything changes—timelines, expectations, whatever—inform your vendors right away.
-Communicating early and often makes it easier for both parties to quickly adjust to any evolving circumstance.
+Communicating early and often makes it easier for both parties to adjust quickly to any evolving circumstance.
 You are, after all, managing vendors.
-So take the initiative to manage the communication.
+So take the initiative to manage communication.